sgod1/instana-agent-install-helm/README.md

 # instana-agent-install-helm
 air gapped instana agent helm chart intstall

-Install skopeo, helm, oc and add to the path.
+Install skopeo, helm, oc and add to the path.<br/>
-Login into the target openshift cluster as cluster admin.
+Login into the target openshift cluster as cluster admin.<br/>

 ```
 ./0-copy-agent-env.sh